Withdrawal from College

 Travel Course Refunds

 Travel deposits are NON-REFUNDABLE.
 If a student withdraws from a travel course due to an emergency, the student may petition for a partial refund.
-Petitions must be submitted, in writing, to the Business Office (P.O.
-Box 4600, Moraga, CA 94575-4600).
-Refund petitions under these circumstances will be considered after all expenses related to the course have been paid.
+Petitions must be submitted, in writing, to the SMC Business Office, 1928 St. Mary's Rd, PMB 4600, Moraga, CA 94575.
+Refund petitions under these circumstances will be considered after ALL expenses related to the course have been paid.
 Any amounts paid on behalf of the student will be deducted from the deposit amount prior to the refund.

 Third party or Special Billing